-If you are unable to attend your appointment, please email OuagalV@state.gov.
-There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
+If you are unable to attend your appointment, please email us at BeirutIV@state.gov for instructions on how to reschedule your appointment online.
+There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned by NVC.
 For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
 Please carefully consult the Visa Bulletin before you decide to reschedule your interview.